noahgibbs/madscience_octopress/source/index.markdown

 For this and every package, I'll work hard to satisfy you and refund your money promptly if I can't.

-This course costs less than 7 hours of fully-loaded developer time &mdash; or four hours for a DevOps freelancer capable of doing this right.
+Don't want to pay for a good DevOps freelancer until you have income to match?
+Pay less than a half-day of their time and get a DevOps solution for weeks or months until you've scaled out and have customers and income.

 Buy now for: <s>$349</s>$299